BenasJasilionis/tech201_virtualisation/README.md

 * Once in the `BIOS` screen, navigate to `CPU configuration`
 * Look at the list of options and find the option which mentions `virtualisation` and `enable` it
 * `Exit` an `save` your changes

-Give instructions to vagrant and vagrant will pass instructions to virtual box, and virtual box will make the environment.
-Developers can log in via SSH- secure way of logging in to another machine
-* Vagrant uses ruby
-* Virtual box shows us what state our virtual machine is in

 ## Making the virtual environment
 **Note- when using Git Bash, make sure to run it as administrator**
 1) Open up `git bash` and navigate to the directory being tracked by `github` using `cd`